 Launch Housing commissions the Monitor, which is produced by UNSW (City Futures Research Centre and the Centre for Social Impact) and the University of Queensland, to track key homelessness indicators, analyse changes and assess government actions that respond to the issue.

-Lead Researcher, UNSW Professor Hal Pawson said homelessness in Australia had been temporarily supressed by COVID-19 measures and had even fallen slightly in April-June.
+Lead Researcher, UNSW Professor Hal Pawson said homelessness in Australia had been temporarily suppressed by COVID-19 measures and had even fallen slightly in April-June.

 “Unprecedented pandemic action by the states has seen at least 33,000 rough sleepers and others booked into hotels and similar temporary accommodation around the country since March,” he said.